prisma/prisma1/docs/03-Guides/02-Auth/02-Authentication-with-Email-and-Password-for-React-&-Apollo.md

 </Instruction>

-> Notice that the [`graphcool/templates/authentication/email-password`](https://github.com/graphcool/templates/tree/master/auth/email-password) simply corresponds to a path on GitHub.
+> Notice that [`graphcool/templates/authentication/email-password`](https://github.com/graphcool/templates/tree/master/auth/email-password) simply corresponds to a path on GitHub.
 It points to the `auth/email-password` directory in the `templates` repository in the [`graphcool`](https://github.com/graphcool/) GitHub organization.
 This directory contains the service definition and all additional files for the Graphcool service that is your template.

 #### A closer look at the `email-password` template